falcon-computing/falcon-genome/README.md

 ##Contents

 ## Overview
-The fcs-genome pipeline allows for variant calling for both germline and somatic mutations adopting GATK's Best Practices along with Falcon's FPGA acceleration techniques to significantly improve performance.
-The general pattern of the pipeline workflow starts with raw sequence reads, and proceeds to obtain a filtered set of variants that can be annotated for further analysis.
+The fcs-genome pipelines allow for variant calling for both germline and somatic mutations, accelerating GATK Best Practices pipelines using Falcon's FPGA acceleration technology to significantly improve performance.
+The general pattern of the workflow pipeline starts with raw sequence reads, and proceeds to obtain a filtered set of variants that can be annotated for further analysis.

 Like the GATK Best Practices, the workflow follows two phases of analysis:
-1. Data pre-processing - The raw sequence reads in the FASTQ format are converted to BAM files through alignment to the reference using a BWA-like tool.
+1. Data pre-processing - The raw sequence reads in the FASTQ format are converted to BAM files through alignment to the reference using BWA-MEM.
 The BAM files are made analysis-ready through the application of the fcs-genome version of correctional tools such as IndelRealigner and Base Recalibrator to account for biases.
 2. Variant Calling - Variant calls, either germline or somatic, are made using the tools equivalent to GATK's Haplotype Caller and Mutect2 respectively.
-This produces files in either GVCF/VCF format.
+This produces files in either GVCF or VCF format.

 ## Quick Start
 ### Installation
 #### Software Prerequisites

 #### System Setup
-+ Software for Falcon Genomics is installed in ```/usr/local/falcon/```
++ Software for falcon-genome is installed in ```/usr/local/falcon/```
 + System information must be stored in ```/usr/local/falcon/fcs-genome.conf```
-+ Paths to reference, known sites and input FASTQ files are required as parameters for the pipeline
++ Paths to the reference, known sites and input FASTQ files are required as parameters for the pipeline

 ### Example
 #### HTC pipeline